lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session06_see.md

 # **In-session Exercise – Part 2: Telling a Systems Story**

 * MTL learners will form pairs.
-* Starting Point: Care Coordination main model tile with no complexity revealed.
+* Starting Point: Main model section with no complexity revealed.
 *Tip for the learner* – if your computer screen is expanded you may not be able to see the whole model all at once.
 If you click on the layered boxes in the upper right of your screen, it will enable you to see the whole model at once.

-* With your partner, imagine a veteran wants to begin Care Coordination.
-Together, review the CC system story and complete four tasks:
+* With your partner, imagine a veteran in care.
+Together, review the system story and complete four tasks:
 1. Document: As you talk through the model, document (make notes) where you have questions or are unsure about the relationships you are seeing in the model.
 2. Review Appointments Section.
 While doing this, one partner should describe to the other partner the connections between *Booking Rate*, *Return-to-Clinic Visit Interval* (RVI) and *Appointments for Existing Patients*.
 How do these variables impact one another?
 3. Review Patients Section.
-One partner should walk the other through the loop connecting *Referral Rate*, *Waiting to Start* Care Coordination and *Target Wait Time?* How does the loop work or flow?
+One partner should walk the other through the loop connecting *Referral Rate*, *Waiting to Start* and *Target Wait Time?* How does the loop work or flow?
-4. Partners should discuss the connection between the main tile and the team data table.
+4. Partners should discuss the connection between the main section and the team data table.
 How are they linked?

 * Large Group Debrief:
-+ Team PSD will call up on the pairs to tell the system story of the CC model.
++ Team PSD will call up on the pairs to tell the system story.
 + As the story is revealed, *MTL Learners* should raise issues and questions documented during the *Telling a Systems Story* activity.

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*